lizzypokerface/automation-with-github-actions/README.md

 ## How this repository is structured

+- Only the most recently created workflow is kept in the .github/workflows directory.
-Unused workflow YAML files are organized into folders named after them, along with their relevant files.
-Only the most recently created workflow is kept in the `.github/workflows` directory.
-To test a specific workflow, move its YAML file into the `.github/workflows` directory.
+- Unused workflow YAML files are organized into folders named after them, along with their relevant files.
+- To test a specific workflow, move its YAML file into the .github/workflows directory.
+- If multiple workflows are added, they will run in parallel in their own isolated environments.

 # Reference Material